 The MSC Principles and Criteria are the standard by which all fisheries are evaluated under the Marine Stewardship Council (MSC) program.
 Principle 2 under the MSC requires that the fishery management system fully understands, analyses, and reports on those aspects of the fishery that either potentially or actually cause effects to the ecosystem in which the fishery operates.
 The concern that surfaced during this assessment is the ability of the fishery management system to properly identify potential ecological effects from fishing.
 There appears to be no formal assessment of ecological or ecosystem impacts from fishing.
-In addition, in areas where there are known effects (bycatch of fish and seabirds) there appears to be a lack of verification processes (such as observer data as in other groundfish fisheries).
+In addition, in areas where there are known effects (bycatch of fish and seabirds) there appears to be a lack of verification processes (such as observer data as used in groundfish fisheries in the North Pacific).
 Both these issues are dealt with in greater detail in the body of this report.